Knexischief/Airbyte-Metabase/README.md

 <<<<<<< HEAD
 # Sync data with airbyte to metabase Documentation
-This documentation is about how to create airbyte container on docker to sync data from Google sheet to Postgres locally
+This documentation is about how to create airbyte container on docker to sync data from Google sheet to Postgres and link it to metabase locally
 =======
 # Introduction
 ## Why I started this project.